OrganismalSystemsBiology/faster2/README.md

  python make_video_info.py -t FASTER2_experimentID-000/video
  ```

  video_split.py is just a utility script to make a short video clip.
-This may be useful when you find an interesting behaviour of an animal and want to make a short video clip for a presentation.
+This may be useful when you find an interesting behavior of an animal and want to make a short video clip for a presentation.